Summer!

 their lawns would jump to the conclusion "water" before thinking

-commiserated over how dry the soil is and how hard it's been to
+and commiserated over how dry the soil is and how hard it's been to

 keep things watered this summer.

-people who look at their lawns every August and figure they have
+said our friend.
+"I wonder about people who look at their lawns

-sod, and if it rolls up like a carpet, that's a grub problem.
+water better.
+Kick the sod, and if it rolls up like a carpet,

+that's a grub problem.
 Otherwise, water's probably the answer."

 Grubs eat roots and that kills the lawn.
 The damage is at its